pramodcm95/AI/README.md

 # AI

-This Repo contains various projects / algorithm's of various brnaches of AI.
+This Repo contains projects of various branches of AI.